Shopping from home and in person

 A number of established suppliers have expanded their deliveries and are accepting orders from new customers, including Wiltshire Farm Foods, who supply frozen ready-meals and are much used by older customers.
 They also have a priority service if you’re in the ‘extremely vulnerable’ category, and orders can be placed online or by phone (0800 077 3100).

-For isolated older shoppers, Age UK Surrey has a free emergency shopping service.
-Our partner Surrey carer charity, Crossroads also offer a shopping service.
+For isolated older shoppers, Age UK Surrey has a free volunteer shopping service.
+Our partner Surrey carer charity, Crossroads Care Surrey also offer a shopping service.
 There are community groups all over Surrey who can help you: go to Surrey County Council’s website or call their Community Helpline on 0300 200 1008 for more information.
-If you or the person you are caring for is listed as ‘extremely vulnerable’, you will be entitled to a Government food box up to 31st July; call the same Community Helpline number or find out how it works here.